Jarek-Trzybinski/WeeklyProgress_Jarek_Trzybinski/README.md

 ## Week 2 (26th Feb - 4th Mar) ##
 TODO
-- [ ] Complete Github course: How to Use Git and GitHub: Lesson 1: Navigating a Commit History
+- [ ] How to Use Git and GitHub: Lesson 1: Navigating a Commit History
 - [ ] Complete 1.
 WebFoundations

 ## Week 3 (5th Mar - 11th Mar) ##